 Between 1902 and 1904 Lizzie, who sometime during this period takes up lodgings in the Uxbridge/Shepherds Bush neighbourhoods with her children, is variously employed at her old haunt the Pier Head in Ramsgate as well as in the London area appearing in a Charity Gala in Dulwich and performing at the Westminster Baths.
 The New Palace of Varieties in Northampton and the Palace at Lincoln see Lizzie returning to her roots, advertised as the ‘Original Tank Performer’ while also demonstrating an ‘acceptable song and dance routine’.
 She formed a troupe of her own and together they appear at the Wembley Park Lake, the Great Smith Street Baths, Westminster and Battersea Swimming Club in London.
 Lizzie was also hired as the lady instructor at the Edmonton swimming club in November 1903.

-Part two of this article will address the latter stages of Lizzie’s life course and career, much of which took place in North America.
+Part two of this article which addresses the latter stages of Lizzie’s life course and career, much of which took place in North America can be read HERE

 Article © Margaret Roberts